 - 1 stick grass fed butter (I like Kerrygold)

 - 1 small butternut squash about 4 cups

 - 1 tbsp balsamic vinegar

 - 1/4 c sharp cheddar grated

 - sea salt to taste

 - cracked black pepper to taste

-Pour about 1/2 cup of water into a small dish and along with a handful of ice cubes
+- Cut the butter into 1/2" cubes and then re-chill for about 5 minutes.
+Pour 1/2 cup of water into a small dish and along with a handful of ice cubes.

 - Add the butter to the flour along with 1 tsp sea salt, and then use your fingers or a pastry cutter to break up the butter until it is coarsely incorporated.
 You want largish chunks of butter to remain, as these will melt and create tiny little pockets of amazingness once the dough cooks.

 - Working with a tablespoon at a time, add water to the flour/butter mixture until it just comes together.
 Do not overwork the dough.
 You want enough water so that the dough barely stays together when formed into a ball.